According to recent studies, 10% of people suffer post-traumatic stress disorder (PTSD) after a car accident.

 Whiplash Pain, Car Accidents & PTSD

 The severity of whiplash pain caused by car accidents is directly related to PTSD symptoms in survivors of car accidents.
 Road traffic accident survivors with accident-related chronic pain conditions and PTSD often report more severe pain and bouts of depression than chronic pain sufferers without PTSD.
-In short, those suffering post-traumatic stress disorder are far more reliant on professional medical care, and patients suffering from traumatically induced pain are very likely to meet the diagnostic criteria for PTSD where the disorder appears to exacerbate complaints of severe pain.
+In short, those suffering from post-traumatic stress disorders are far more reliant on professional medical care, and patients suffering from traumatically induced pain are very likely to meet the diagnostic criteria for PTSD where the disorder appears to exacerbate complaints of severe pain.

 How Physical Pain Exacerbates PTSD

 Chronic pain may serve as a prominent reminder of the traumatic event and can therefore contribute to a high state of emotional distress.
-Recurring pain or a slow recovery from physical injury may also serve as a highly salient reminder of resource loss and provide evidence to survivors that they have been permanently changed or disadvantaged as a result of the motor vehicle accident, or are incapable of controlling themselves or their environment.
+Recurring pain or slow recovery from physical injury may also serve as a highly salient reminder of resource loss and provide evidence to survivors that they have been permanently changed or disadvantaged as a result of the motor vehicle accident, or are incapable of controlling themselves or their environment.

 Does chronic pain adversely affect PTSD?
 Possibly; the physical status of car accident victims several months post-accident does seem to influence the later development of post-traumatic stress disorder.
 In an open trial of cognitive behavioural therapy for car accident-related PTSD, it was found that pain severity and disability were prominent factors in how the individual responded to various forms of treatment.